 Communicate with Real Talk – We create space for ourselves and others to be straightforward, vulnerable, and accountable.

 Be Proactively Resourceful – We are internally motivated and externally empowered to identify opportunities and solve problems.

-Derisk or Die – We lean into the biggest risks we face as a company and put in the work to address them systematically.
+Derisk Thoughtfully – We lean into the biggest risks we face as a company and put in the work to address them systematically.